 Webinars to Share Ideas, Best Practices and Resources for State and Local Advocacy Efforts

 March 28, 2018: "States Respond: The Fight for Net Neutrality Continues."
 How are librarians involved in efforts to enact state level protections for net neutrality?
-We will be joined by Larra Clark, Deputy Director of the Washington Office; Kieran Ayton and Julie Holden, President and Vice President of the Rhode Island Library Association; Kate Laughlin, Executive Director of the Washington Library Association; and Cindy Aden, Washington State Librarian.
+We will be joined by Larra Clark, Deputy Director of ALA's Public Policy and Advocacy Office; Kieran Ayton and Julie Holden, President and Vice President of the Rhode Island Library Association; Kate Laughlin, Executive Director of the Washington Library Association; and Cindy Aden, Washington State Librarian.

 February 28, 2018: "Friends Like These: Maximizing Your Relationships With Friends and Trustees."
 A conversation with Beth Nawalinski, Executive Director of United for Libraries, and Libby Post, President of Communication Services and a United for Libraries Board member.

 January 24, 2018: "Back in Session."
 A conversation about how Chapters can prepare for and engage members in state legislative activities.
 We’ll also get an insider’s view of how to defeat adverse legislation.
-We are pleased to be joined by Kathi Kromer, Associate Executive Director of ALA’s Washington Office, and Bob Doyle, immediate past (retired) Director of the Illinois Library Association.
+We are pleased to be joined by Kathi Kromer, Associate Executive Director of ALA’s Public Policy and Advocacy Office, and Bob Doyle, immediate past (retired) Director of the Illinois Library Association.

 October 25, 2017, "Message Received: Developing Messages that Resonate."
 How do you reach state lawmakers with messages that generate support for libraries?
 Do you focus on a specific theme (education, workforce development, etc.)?
 Who decides what those messages will be?
 Join us this month for our next webinar, featuring Doug Evans, Executive Director of the Ohio Library Council, followed by a facilitated discussion for participants.

 September 27, 2017, "Back to School: School Library Legislation in the Statehouses."
 Our first State Ecosystems Initiative webinar.
 Fewer than half of all states currently require a school librarian in their public schools.
 In recent years, however, legislation has been introduced in several additional states.
 Who is leading these efforts and what insights can they share with the rest of us?
 We will hear from three states and follow their presentations with a facilitated discussion for participants.
-This webinar was brought to you by the American Association School Librarians, Chapter Relations Office, and Office for Library Advocacy as part of our State Ecosystems Initiative to strengthen coalitions across libraries.
+This webinar was brought to you by the American Association School Librarians and the Chapter Relations Office as part of our State Ecosystems Initiative to strengthen coalitions across libraries.

 May 24, 2017, "Maintaining the Momentum."
-Our fourth presentation in the series included presentations by Lucinda Nord, Executive Director of the Indiana Library Federation, and Lisa Lindle, Grassroots Communications Specialist, ALA Washington Office.
-Presentations answered this question: With National Library Legislative Day behind us and many state legislative sessions drawing to a close, how will your chapter maintain advocacy momentum over the coming months?
+Our fourth presentation in the series included presentations by Lucinda Nord, Executive Director of the Indiana Library Federation, answered this question: With National Library Legislative Day behind us and many state legislative sessions drawing to a close, how will your chapter maintain advocacy momentum over the coming months?